TeseoLou/codoku/docs/TESTING.md

 - Inputs allow pasting and do not auto-request geolocation or notifications
 - HTML contains valid `viewport`, `doctype`, `charset`, and structured layout

+⚠️ **Flagged Performance Issues & Recommendations**:
+While the overall performance of the site is strong, Lighthouse identified several areas for optimization.
+These are outlined below with actionable recommendations for improvement:

+1. **🔧 Unused CSS Detected**
+    - **Issue:** Approx. `44 KiB` of Bootstrap CSS is unused on initial load.
+    - **Impact:** Increases CSS payload unnecessarily, slowing render time.
+    - **Suggested Solution:**
+    Create a **custom Bootstrap build** that includes only the utility classes and components your project uses.
+This method drastically reduces unused styles and improves load performance — especially helpful with large frameworks like Bootstrap.
+    - **Note:** While this is a highly effective optimization technique, it currently falls outside the scope of this project due to time constraints and limited experience customizing Bootstrap’s build process.
+This is acknowledged as a future enhancement opportunity for performance-focused development.